vladkol/azure-docs/articles/machine-learning/azure-debug-relay.md

         debugpy.breakpoint()
 ```

+### Debugging distributed steps

+It is possible to debug steps with ParallelRunStep and MPIConfiguration across multiple nodes and many processes per node.

 > [!TIP]
-If you need to handle these situations differently, and full support steps distributed across multiple nodes and processes per node,
+If you need to handle such situations, and fully support steps distributed across multiple nodes and processes per node,
-you may need to add your own code for picking individual debugging ports for every instance of your training steps.
+you need to add your own code for picking individual debugging ports for every instance of your training steps.
 Instead of passing port number as a parameter, steps can choose ports and "reserve" them by [adding an Azure ML Run property](https://docs.microsoft.com/en-us/azure/machine-learning/how-to-manage-runs?tabs=python#tag-and-find-runs) - if a property with a certain name was already added, the port has been utilized and therefore cannot be used.
-Multiple processes per node require first starting process to initialize a `DebugRelay` object with a list of ports to connect to.
+Multiple processes per node require first starting process to initialize a `DebugRelay` object with a list of ports to connect to - you can specify multiple ports in `DebugRelay` constructor.
 You may need to employ a shared data structure and a locking mechanism to make sure processes know when DebugRelay
 has been already initialized (checking for azrelay process also works).

+Using many ports remotely requires more complex debugging configurations in VS Code - one for each port.

 > [!IMPORTANT]
 > You still need to come up with a definitive number of ports because it configures how many debugging listeners start in Visual Studio Code.
 Every remote process you debug require its own port.
 Every port requires a configuration in `.vscode/launch.json`.